-Brave protects users from pool-party attacks by partitioning the global limit on WebSocket connections by site, meaning that all sites are restricted to a maximum of 10 WebSockets at a time.
+Brave protects users from pool-party attacks by partitioning the global limit on WebSocket connections by site, meaning that all sites are restricted to a maximum of 30 WebSockets (Edit: the initial version of this post specified 10 WebSockets per site.
+This number has since been increased to 30 for web-compat reasons).
 This change prevents sites from using the global WebSocket pool to communicate across site boundaries.
 (Brave users were never vulnerable to the other practical pool-party attack that Brave researchers identified, which used the global Server-Sent events pool.
 That form of pool-party attack only applied to WebKit-based browsers.)

 “Pool-party” attacks are not a specific vulnerability, but a category of attack technique enabled by implementation decisions in browsers.
 Any browser resources that are limited (e.g., there is a limit on the number of times a site can perform an action) and shared across privacy boundaries (e.g., multiple sites draw from the same pool of limited resources) can be abused by an attacker to communicate in ways not intended by the browser.
 Trackers, for example, can use these techniques to link identities on different sites, allowing users to be tracked despite other browser protections.